tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 ### 10.12.3 Radar and Applications

-RADAR is an acronym for RAdio Detection And Ranging.
+RADAR is an acronym for Radio Detection And Ranging.
 It is one of the important applications of communication systems.
 It is used to detect distant objects such as vehicles, ships, spacecraft and to know their location.
 Radar helps us detect the angle, distance and direction of objects that are not visible to our eyes.

 Radar uses electromagnetic waves for communication.
 First, the electromagnetic signal is transmitted in all directions in space through an antenna.
 The signal that hits a specific target is reflected and retransmitted in all directions.
 This reflected signal (echo) is received by the radar antenna and delivered to the receiver.